-Air Distribution Systems
+Air Distribution Systems.

-In cases where the air distribution system leakage is not measured in the original Baseline Existing Home, the ducts shall be modeled in the spaces in which they are located and the air distribution system leakage to outdoors at 25 Pascal pressure difference shall be modeled in both the Baseline Existing Home and the Improved Home as 0.10 times the CFA of the home split equally between the supply and return side of the air distribution system with the leakage distributed evenly across the duct system.
+In cases where the air distribution system leakage is not measured in the original Baseline Existing Home Model, the ducts shall be modeled in the spaces in which they are located and the air distribution system leakage to outdoors at 25 Pascal pressure difference shall be modeled in both the Baseline Existing Home Model and the Improved Home Model as 0.10 times the CFA of the home split equally between the supply and return side of the air distribution system with the leakage distributed evenly across the duct system.

-Exception: If the air handler unit and a minimum of 75% of its duct system are entirely within the Conditioned Space Volume, the air distribution system leakage to outdoors at 25 Pascal pressure difference shall be modeled in both the Baseline Existing Home and the Improved Home as 0.05 times the CFA of the home, split equally between the supply and return side of the air distribution system with the leakage distributed evenly across the duct system.
+Exception: If the air handler unit and a minimum of 75% of its duct system are entirely within the Conditioned Space Volume, the air distribution system leakage to outdoors at 25 Pascal pressure difference shall be modeled in both the Baseline Existing Home Model and the Improved Home Model as 0.05 times the CFA of the home, split equally between the supply and return side of the air distribution system with the leakage distributed evenly across the duct system.

 In cases where the air distribution system leakage is measured:

-For the Baseline Existing Home, the ducts shall be modeled in the spaces in which they are located and the air distribution system leakage to outdoors at 25 Pascal pressure difference shall be modeled as the lesser of the measured air distribution system leakage to outdoors at 25 Pascal pressure difference in the original Baseline Existing Home or 0.24 times the CFA of the home, either split evenly between the supply and return side of the air distribution system or as measured separately with the leakage distributed evenly across the duct system.
+For the Baseline Existing Home Model, the ducts shall be modeled in the spaces in which they are located and the air distribution system leakage to outdoors at 25 Pascal pressure difference shall be modeled as the lesser of the measured air distribution system leakage to outdoors at 25 Pascal pressure difference in the original Baseline Existing Home Model or 0.24 times the CFA of the home, either split evenly between the supply and return side of the air distribution system or as measured separately with the leakage distributed evenly across the duct system.

-For the Improved Home, the ducts shall be modeled in the spaces in which they are located and the air distribution system leakage to outdoors at 25 Pascal pressure difference shall be set equal to the measured air distribution system leakage to outdoors at 25 Pascal pressure difference in the Improved Home, either split evenly between the supply or return side of the air distribution system or as measured separately with the leakage distributed evenly across the duct system.
+For the Improved Home Model, the ducts shall be modeled in the spaces in which they are located and the air distribution system leakage to outdoors at 25 Pascal pressure difference shall be set equal to the measured air distribution system leakage to outdoors at 25 Pascal pressure difference in the Improved Home Model, either split evenly between the supply or return side of the air distribution system or as measured separately with the leakage distributed evenly across the duct system.

-Both the Baseline Existing Home and the Improved Home shall be subjected to the operating conditions specified by Section 4.4.
+Both the Baseline Existing Home Model and the Improved Home Model shall be subjected to the operating conditions specified by Section 4.4.

-Energy Savings Calculation
+Energy Savings Calculation.

-Energy units used in the calculation of energy savings shall be the total whole-house energy use of all fuels (kWhtot) calculated in accordance with Equation 4.6-1.
+Energy units used in the calculation of energy savings shall be the total Dwelling Unit energy use of all fuels (kWhtot) calculated in accordance with Equation 4.6-1.

-kWheq= kWhelec+Btufossil*0.403412kWheq= kWhelec+kBtufossil*0.403412kWheq= kWhelec+Btufossil*0.403412kWheq= kWhelec+Btufossil*0.403412 kWhtot = kWhelec + kWheq (Eq 4.6-1)
+kWheq= kWhelec+Btufossil*0.403412kWheq= kWhelec+kBtufossil*0.403412kWheq= kWhelec+Btufossil*0.403412kWheq= kWhelec+Btufossil*0.403412 kWhtot = kWhelec + kWheq (Eq.
+4.6-1)

 where

-kWhtot = total whole-house energy use of all fuels used by the home
+kWhtot = total Dwelling Unit energy use of all fuels used by the home

-kWhelec = whole-house electric energy used by the home
+kWhelec = Dwelling Unit electric energy used by the home

-kWheq = whole-house fossil fuel energy used by the home converted to equivalent electric energy use in accordance with Equation 4.1-3
+kWheq = Dwelling Unit fossil fuel energy used by the home converted to equivalent electric energy use in accordance with Equation 4.1-3

-Whole-house energy savings (kWhtot) shall be calculated as the difference between the total whole-house energy use (kWhtot) of the Baseline Existing Home and the total whole-house energy use (kWhtot) of the Improved Home.
+Dwelling Unit energy savings (kWhtot) shall be calculated as the difference between the total Dwelling Unit energy use (kWhtot) of the Baseline Existing Home Model and the total Dwelling Unit energy use (kWhtot) of the Improved Home Model.

-The energy savings percentage of the retrofit shall be calculated as the whole-house total energy savings (kWhtot) as determined by Section 4.6.4.2 divided by the whole-house total energy use (kWhtot) of the Baseline Existing Home.
+The energy savings percentage of the retrofit shall be calculated as the Dwelling Unit total energy savings (kWhtot) as determined by Section 4.6.4.2 divided by the Dwelling Unit total energy use (kWhtot) of the Baseline Existing Home Model.